Landing rays and ray Cannon-Thurston maps: Other Examples and Constructions

 {\em Two functions $f,g:\N\map\N$ are said to be equivalent, and we write $f\simeq g$, if there exists $C\in\N$ such that $f(n)\le Cg(Cn+C)+Cn+C$ and $g(n)\le Cf(Cn+C)+Cn+C$ for all $n\in \mathbb N$.}

 We note that $H<G$ is undistorted if and only if the corresponding distortion functions are linear.
-Some of the most sophisticated collections of distorted hyperbolic subgroups of hyperbolic groups appear in \cite{brady-riley-hydra} and recent work of Pallavi Dani and Tim Riley \cite{dani-riley-fracdis}).
-The following result of theirs is philosophically related to Theorem~\ref{mat-oguni elaborate}.
+Some of the most sophisticated collections of distorted hyperbolic subgroups of hyperbolic groups appear in \cite{brady-riley-hydra} and recent work of Dani-Riley \cite{dani-riley-fracdis}).
+The following result of theirs is philosophically related to Lemma~\ref{mat-oguni elaborate}.

 \begin{theorem}\textup{(\cite[Theorem 16.2]{dani-riley-fracdis})} Suppose $G=A*_CB$ is an amalgamation of finitely generated groups.
 Let $f:\N\map\N$ be a function such that $n\le f(n)$ for all $n\in\N$.
 Further, suppose $C$ is qi embedded in $A$ and Dist$^B_C\simeq f$.
 Then Dist$^G_A\simeq f$. \end{theorem}